web2py/py4web/docs/chapter-03.rst

      --watch [off|sync|lazy]       Watch python changes and reload apps automatically, modes: off, sync, lazy
-                                   [default: off]
+                                   [default: lazy]

      --ssl_cert PATH               SSL certificate file for HTTPS --ssl_key PATH                SSL key file for HTTPS -help, -h, --help             Show this message and exit.

-If you want py4web to automatically reload an application upon any changes to files of that application, you can:
+By default py4web will automatically reload an application upon any changes to the python files of that application.

--  for immediate reloading (sync-mode): ``py4web run --watch=sync``

--  for reloading on any first incoming request to the application has been changed (lazy-mode): ``py4web run --watch=lazy``
+The reloading will occur on any first incoming request to the application that has been changed (lazy-mode).
+If you prefer an immediate reloading (sync-mode), use ``py4web run --watch=sync``.
+For production servers, it's better to use ``py4web run --watch=off`` in order to avoid unneded checks (but you will need to restart py4web for activating any change).

 .. note::
-    The optional ``--watch`` directive looks for any changes occurring to the python files under the ``/apps`` folder only.
+    The ``--watch`` directive looks for any changes occurring to the python files under the ``/apps`` folder only.
 Any modifications to the standard py4web programs will always require a full restart of the framework.